brucemack/brucemack.github.io/ampersand/index.md

 _Multirate Digital Signal Processing_ Crochiere/Rabiner which seems to be the standard book in this space.
-* There are libraries for the ARM architecture that help leverage special hardware.
-I run a lot of my stuff on a Raspberry Pi which is based on the ARM Cortex-A76 processor (ARMv8-A architecture).
-This process includes the NEON SIMD accelerator which makes vector math much faster.
-The decimation from 48K to 8K takes about 25 microseconds.
+* There are libraries for the ARM architecture that help leverage special math hardware.
+I run a lot of my stuff on a Raspberry Pi 5 which is based on the ARM Cortex-A76 processor (ARMv8-A architecture).
+This processor includes the NEON SIMD accelerator which makes vector math much faster.
+The decimation of one audio frame from 48K to 8K takes about 25 microseconds.

 There are certainly clever things that could be done to avoid duplicate down-samplings.
 If two listeners are using the same CODEC then we should be